datatrails/datatrails-samples/archivist_samples/sbom_document/README.md

 ## Running the sample

-The sample creates a SoftwarePackage object and uploads a Software Bill of Materials based on the [standard SWID example](https://www.ntia.gov/files/ntia/publications/ntia_sbom_formats_and_standards_whitepaper_-_version_20191025.pdf "ACME Roadrunner Detector") "ACME Roadrunner Detector".
+The sample creates a SoftwarePackage Document object and uploads a Software Bill of Materials based on the [standard SWID example](https://www.ntia.gov/files/ntia/publications/ntia_sbom_formats_and_standards_whitepaper_-_version_20191025.pdf "ACME Roadrunner Detector") "ACME Roadrunner Detector".
 It takes the concept of assured data one step further and extends to assured processes by simulating a series of product lifecycle events that result in a variety of updates to the SBOM, including private patches for specific customers and internal planning and approval for major updates.

 To run it: